IMPact for mentees

 Who is eligible to be an IMPact mentee?

-Any student or early-career APS Member can join.
-If you're not yet a member, students can join APS for free, for the first year of membership, with deeply discounted rates for undergrads and graduates after that.
+Any student or early-career APS member can join.
+If you're not yet a member, students can join APS for free, for the first year of membership, with deeply discounted rates for undergraduates and graduates after that.

 What are the benefits of being an IMPact mentee?

-By connecting with a mentor in industry, you can begin to grow your professional network, get advice on navigating professional challenges, and develop your leadership and non-technical skills.
-Participation is open to students and early-career physicists everywhere, so you can find a mentor in your country.
+By connecting with a mentor in industry, you can begin to grow your professional network, get advice on navigating professional challenges, and develop your leadership and skills.
+Participation is open to students and early-career physicists everywhere.

 What is expected of IMPact mentees?

 Mentees and mentors are expected to meet regularly.
 This interaction can be a Zoom call, phone call, or any other appropriate method of communication.
-Each mentor pair will be provided with a Connection Plan, which is a set of adaptive resources and discussion prompts to help you identify and accomplish professional goals.
-It is up to both the mentor and the mentee to decide whether or not they wish to continue communicating after the three-month mentoring period is over.
-Mentees are also expected to fill out online evaluation surveys throughout the program.
+Mentees are also asked to complete online evaluation surveys throughout the program.

 IMPact mentoring timeline

-Once your application is approved, mentees should be able to review and select their preferred mentor.
-Each mentor pair is matched for 3-months.
+After signing up and creating a profile, mentees should be able to search for and select their preferred mentor.
+Each mentor pair is matched for three months.
 Mentors and mentees can also adjust their match end date if they would like to extend or terminate their mentorship.

 Program outcomes are best reached with consistent and regular check-ins.
-Mentees are asked to meet with their mentor bi-weekly for approximately 30 minutes.
-Within a week of selecting your mentor, mentees should reach out to their mentor to schedule an initial meeting.
-After the first meeting the mentor and mentee should establish a regular schedule to meet and discuss progress.
-In most cases, meetings will be held virtually.
+Mentees are asked to meet with their mentor monthly for approximately an hour.
+Within a week of selecting their mentor, mentees should reach out to their mentor to schedule an initial meeting.
+After the first meeting, the mentor and mentee should establish a regular schedule to meet and discuss progress.
+In most cases, meetings will be virtual.

-2. Understand what you want from the mentoring relationship and communicate your goals and aspirations to your mentor.
-Balance a personal and professional relationship with your mentor.
+2. Understand what they want from the mentoring relationship and communicate their goals and aspirations to your mentor.
+Balance a personal and professional relationship with their mentor.

-3. Set aside time for the mentoring process and keep all scheduled appointments with your mentor and display professional behavior.
+3. Set aside time for the mentoring process and keep all scheduled appointments with their mentor and display professional behavior.

-4. Put the time with your mentor to the best use.
+4. Put the time with their mentor to the best use.
 Come to meetings prepared with planned topics.

-5. Respond in a timely manner to your mentor's feedback.
-Respond to emails from your mentor at most two days after receipt.
+5. Respond in a timely manner to their mentor's feedback.
+Respond to emails from their mentor at most two days after receipt.

-6. Be open and honest with your mentor about your challenges and areas of weakness.
+6. Be open and honest with their mentor about your challenges and areas of weakness.

 7. If something concerning the mentor needs to be discussed with others, it should first be discussed within the mentoring relationship.

-1. Ask for advice on everything.
-Have a purpose in each request.
+1. Ask for advice on everything, and instead have a purpose in each request.

 2. Blame the mentor if their advice doesn't work out.